 Step 5: Cut Holes for Different Star Knobs

-1. Star Knob with a shallow cutout
+1. Star Knob with Shallow Cutouts (with Dowel Stop)

-2. Star Knob with a deep cutout
+2. Star Knob with Deep Cutouts (No Dowel)

 Step 6: Finish the Star Knobs